 Learn more about coal ash, protecting public health and safety and Duke Energy's ash management plans.

 Have questions or concerns about the Dan River ash release?

-The state and EPA have communicated that private wells are safe.
-However residents who live near the Dan River Steam Station and would like to have their well tested may call 800.265.6518.
+The state and EPA have communicated that private wells remain safe following the release.
+Residents who have questions about the company's response or issues related to water quality or coal may call 800.265.6518.
 We will take your contact information and get back in touch with details.

 - Dan River natural resources agreement between Duke Energy, three government agencies (June 9, 2014)

 - Duke Energy-U.S. EPA agreement on cleanup of Dan River coal ash release (May 22, 2014)